 Dr Russell Delderfield

-Welcome to this site about qualitative research in male disordered eating.
+Welcome to this site about my former qualitative research.

 Here you can:

-*All of my research is reviewed by an expert panel at the University to ensure ethicality.
+*All of my research was reviewed by an expert panel at the University to ensure ethicality.

 - takes a novel approach to the study of male eating disorders – an area that is often dominated by clinical discourses